 For the paradoxical value $\rho = \rho{px}$, Eq.
-(2.7), the "pardoxical" collision-free solution geometrically coincides with one of the self-colliding solutions.
-It is called "para-
+(2.7), the "paradoxical" collision-free solution geometrically coincides with one of the self-colliding solutions.
+It is called paradoxical because, for these initial values, the free-moving particle meets itself at the point of self-intersection exactly at the same moment, so it cannot be the collision-free solution.
+However, since for a pointlike particle we cannot